NLnetLabs/rpki-doc/source/krill/get-started.rst

 Get Started with Krill
 ======================

-Before you can start managing your own ROAs you need to do a one time setup where you:
+Before you can start managing your own Route Origin Authorisations (ROAs) you need to do a one time setup where you:

-- create your CA
+- create your Certificate Authority (CA)
-- connect to Publication Server
+- connect to a Publication Server
-- connect to Parent CA (typically a Regional or National Internet Registry)
+- connect to a Parent CA (typically a Regional or National Internet Registry)

 This can be easily achieved using the user interface.
 Connecting to the Publication Server and Parent CA is done by exchanging a couple of XML files.
 After this initial setup, and you can simply :ref:`manage your ROAs<doc_krill_manage_roas>`.

 If you just want to try out Krill (or a new version) you can use the `testbed environment <https://blog.nlnetlabs.nl/testing----123-delegated-rpki/>`_ provided by NLnet Labs for this.

 If you are using the defaults you can access the user interface in a browser on the server running Krill at ``https://localhost:3000``.
 By default, Krill generates a self-signed TLS certificate, so you will have to accept the security warning that your browser will give you.

 If you want to access the UI, or use the CLI, from another computer, you can either :ref:`set up a reverse proxy<proxy_and_https>` on your server